-The second way is triggered by a change in association of practice.
-Members who start practising as a sole practitioner or in a firm with 4 or fewer other members will undergo a practice management review within 12 months of filing their change in association of practice – see rule 14.09A.
+The second way is triggered when a member files a change in association of practice (form 2.20A) or an application to commence or resume practice (form 2.21A).
+Members who commence or resume practice as a sole practitioner or in a firm with 4 or fewer other members will undergo a practice management review – see rule 14.09A.

 Although the process may be similar, members are selected to undergo a practice management review based on the factors outlined in rule 14.01A in order to proactively address any potential problems before they become larger issues.
 In the case of a practice review conducted by the Complaints Authorization Committee, an allegation against the member has already been filed and is working its way through the discipline process.

 The member will meet in person with the reviewer to answer questions about the management of the member’s practice.
 The reviewer will follow a list of questions to ask and will provide guidance and suggestions for ways to improve the member’s practice during the review.
 The member will be given a self-assessment questionnaire to complete before the review takes place.

 After the in-person review, the reviewer will provide a report to the member and the Executive Director that outlines any deficiencies along with recommendations for improvement.
 For more information, see rule 14.06A.